dkm/pouetpouet-board-r2/README.md

 half with hot air station.
 Clearly, with my [un]existing soldering skills, the hot air is a huge win.
 But I think I would have simply spent more time by only using the iron.
 Even the small sod-323 diodes without the `_handsoldering` pads (mistake) were not a real problem (tricky, but even I could do it).
+For reference, I have soldered all SMD components for the second board under 2 hours with hot air.

 ![Diodes soldering](images/closeup-diodes.jpg)